wildcatdb/wildcat/readme.md

 // Create default options
 opts := &wildcat.Options{
 Directory: "/path/to/db",
-    // Use defaults for other settings
+    // You don't need to set all options only Directory is required!
 }

-// Open or create a new Wildcat DB instance db, err := wildcat.Open(opts) if err != nil {
+// Open or create a new Wildcat DB instance db, err := wildcat.Open(opts) // Returns *wildcat.DB
+if err != nil {
     // Handle error
 }